bharathbattu/Cognitive-Twin/README.md

 ## Maintainers

-The project is being built collaboratively by Bharath Kumar and my brother as an exploration of personalized, memory-driven AI systems.
+The project is being built collaboratively by Bharath Kumar and B. Rickwith as an exploration of personalized, memory-driven AI systems.